 So she had an important decision to make.
 She could continue hiding behind a religious dispute or perhaps just leave him.
 But she finally chose to admit her sin – to confess – so much so that she went back to the village to tell others how this sage knew her and what she had done.
 She did not hide anymore.
 In doing this she became a ‘believer’.
 She had performed pujas and religious ceremonies before, but now she – and those in her village – became ‘believers’.

 The woman’s honest acceptance of her need led to her understanding of Christ as the ‘Messiah’ and after Jesus had stayed for two days they understood him as ‘the Saviour of the world’.
-Perhaps we do not yet fully understand Jesus.
-But as Swami John had prepared people to understand, by confessing their sin and need, this will prepare us to recognize how we are lost and need Living Water from Him.
+Perhaps we do not yet fully understand this.
+But as Swami John had prepared people to understand, by confessing their sin and need, this will prepare us to recognize how we are lost and drink Living Water from Him.